BeanLiu1994/CudaHelper/readme.md

 * CuGetResult

+* GetDevicePtr

 * CuSyncDevice  (static)

-these three function should be enough for simple cuda program.
+these four functions should be enough for simple cuda program.

 CuPtr_Const use a const ptr for initialization, and can not copy data from device to host.